omerkara/omer-kara-personal/content/research/07-institutions-agricultural-productivity/index.markdown

 ---
-# Configure The Effect of Quality of Institutions on Agricultural Productivity Page.
+# Configure "The Effect of the Quality of Institutions on Agricultural Productivity" Page.

 ## Info.
 title: "Quality of Institutions & Agricultural Productivity"
-subtitle: "The Effect of Quality of Institutions on Agricultural Productivity"
+subtitle: "The Effect of the Quality of Institutions on Agricultural Productivity"
-excerpt: "The Effect of Quality of Institutions on Agricultural Productivity" ## Shown on the Research Main Page, but does not shown on the Research Page.
+excerpt: "The Effect of the Quality of Institutions on Agricultural Productivity" ## Shown on the Research Main Page, but does not shown on the Research Page.

 ## Metadata.
-date: "2023-02-05"
+date: "2020-01-05"
-author: Omer Kara
+author: Ömer Kara
 draft: false
 featured: false